thomasjpfan/ml-workshop-intro/README.md

 ### Download zip

-If you are not familiar with git, you can download this repository as a zip file by following [github.com/thomasjpfan/ml-workshop-intro/archive/master.zip](https://github.com/thomasjpfan/ml-workshop-intro/archive/master.zip).
+If you are not familiar with git, you can download this repository as a zip file at: [github.com/thomasjpfan/ml-workshop-intro/archive/master.zip](https://github.com/thomasjpfan/ml-workshop-intro/archive/master.zip).
 Please note that I may add and improve the material until shortly before the session.
-To update your copy please re-download the material a day before the tutorial.
+To update your copy please re-download the material a day before the session.

 ## Installation